Carnelian Healing Properties Facts and Photos

 Carnelian aids concentration and improves memory.
 It can be used to remove negativity from other crystals and can help increase physical energy, personal power, creativity and compassion.

-The carnelian mineral in the photo at the top of our article is courtesy of Steve (Singingstone48) (Flickr).
-Click to see the original non-compressed image.
+The carnelian in the photo at the top of our article is courtesy of Steve (Singingstone48 - Flickr).
+The image is clickable and redirects to the original non-compressed photo.